Aaron-Thomas-Blessen/RayTracer/README.md

   int error = eastIntensity - westIntensity;  // Calculate the difference in light intensity

-  // Map the error to a servo position
-  // Assuming error ranges from -1023 to 1023 and we want to map this to 0 to 180 degrees int targetPosition = map(error, -1023, 1023, 0, 180);
+  // Map the error to a servo position (0 to 180 degrees) int targetPosition = map(error, -1023, 1023, 0, 180);

-  // Ensure the target position is within the valid range for the servo targetPosition = constrain(targetPosition, 0, 180);
+  targetPosition = constrain(targetPosition, 0, 180);

-  // Move the servo slowly to the target position if (targetPosition != currentPosition) {
+  if (targetPosition != currentPosition) {
-    if (targetPosition > currentPosition) {
-      for (int pos = currentPosition; pos <= targetPosition; pos++) {
-        myServo.write(pos);
-        delay(10);  // Adjust this delay to control the speed of the servo movement }
-    } else {
-      for (int pos = currentPosition; pos >= targetPosition; pos--) {
-        myServo.write(pos);
-        delay(10);  // Adjust this delay to control the speed of the servo movement }
-    }
-    currentPosition = targetPosition;  // Update the current position of the servo }
+    myServo.write(targetPosition);  // Move the servo to the target position currentPosition = targetPosition;  // Update current position }

-  // Print the values to the Serial Monitor for debugging Serial.print("East Intensity: ");
-  Serial.print(eastIntensity);
-  Serial.print(" | West Intensity: ");
-  Serial.print(westIntensity);
-  Serial.print(" | Error: ");
-  Serial.print(error);
-  Serial.print(" | Target Position: ");
-  Serial.println(targetPosition);

   delay(500);  // Wait before the next loop iteration }
 ```

-## Usage
+## **📋 Usage**

-1. After assembling the circuit and uploading the code, power the Arduino.
+1. **Power On**: After assembling the hardware and uploading the code, power the Arduino.
-2. Place the solar panel (or a small model) attached to the servo motor in a sunny location.
-3. The system will automatically adjust the panel's orientation throughout the day to align with the sunlight.
+2. **Sunlight Tracking**: Place the system in a sunny location, and the servo motor will automatically adjust the panel's orientation based on sunlight.
-4. Open the Arduino IDE Serial Monitor to view real-time data from the LDRs and the movement of the servo motor.
+3. **Monitor**: Use the Arduino IDE Serial Monitor to track real-time data from the LDRs and servo movements.

-## Applications
+## **🛠 Applications**

-- **Solar energy optimization**: Improves the efficiency of solar panels by constantly aligning them with the sun.
+- **Solar Energy Optimization**: Improves solar panel efficiency by ensuring proper alignment with the sun.
-- **Educational tool**: Teaches the basics of solar tracking, sensor input, and motor control using Arduino.
+- **Educational Tool**: Teaches key concepts in solar tracking, light sensing, and motor control using Arduino.
-- **DIY projects**: Ideal for home-based solar energy systems or hobbyist electronics projects.
+- **DIY Projects**: Ideal for hobbyists or students interested in renewable energy systems.

-## Future Improvements
+## **🔮 Future Improvements**

-- Adding a second axis for vertical tracking.
+- **Dual-Axis Tracking**: Add a second axis for vertical sun tracking.
-- Integrating real-time clock (RTC) for time-based tracking when sunlight is low or unavailable.
+- **Time-based Tracking**: Integrate a real-time clock (RTC) for cloudy days or nighttime.
-- Incorporating a larger servo or stepper motor for larger solar panels.
+- **Larger Panels**: Upgrade to a stepper motor for heavier solar panels.
-- Using a battery to store energy generated by the solar panel to power the Arduino.
+- **Battery Integration**: Store energy to power the system during nighttime or low sunlight.

-## 🛠️**Developers**
+## **🛠️ Developers**

-This was Developed by
+This project was developed by:
 - **[Aaron Thomas Blessen](https://www.linkedin.com/in/aaron-thomas-blessen-390200214/)**
 - **[AnandhaKrishnan J](https://github.com/Anandhu20)**
 - **[Akshay Gopan](https://github.com/akshay-gopan)**
 - **[Abin Sabu Philip](https://github.com/sree-234)**

 ## **💬 Feedback**

-We're constantly striving to improve RayTracer to provide the best possible experience for our users.
-If you have any feedback, or suggestions, or encounter any issues while using our platform, please don't hesitate to contact us.
-Your input is invaluable in helping us enhance our product and deliver exceptional results.
+We value your feedback to help improve **RayTracer**.
+If you have any suggestions or face any issues, feel free to contact us!

 ## **📧 Contact Us**

-If you have any questions, concerns, or inquiries regarding CodeCrypt, please contact us at [aaronthomas232200@gmail.com](mailto:aaronthomas232200@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/aaron-thomas-blessen-390200214/) or [Twitter](https://twitter.com/aaron_blessen).
-We're here to assist you and ensure that your cryptographic experience is smooth and educational.
+For inquiries, please reach out to [aaronthomas232200@gmail.com](mailto:aaronthomas232200@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/aaron-thomas-blessen-390200214/) or [Twitter](https://twitter.com/aaron_blessen).

+Feel free to replace the placeholders with actual images for better visuals in your README!